The Pont du Gard in Southern France

 One of the world’s great monuments, the Pont du Gard is an astounding piece of engineering — and a very beautiful site as well.
 This glorious Roman aqueduct crosses the Gardon River and with its three tiers of arches is a beautiful site.

 The aqueduct is one of the greatest engineering feats of the Roman Empire, the highest Roman aqueduct built 2000 years ago.
-I took only five years to build the 360 metres (1,200 feet) long, 50 metre (160 ft) high structure that was part of the 50 km (31 mile) long, mostly underground, canal bringing fresh water from the source of the Eure River in Uzès to the all-important Roman city of Nîmes.
+It took only five years to build the 360 meters (1,200 feet) long, 50 meters (160 feet) high structure that was part of the 50 kilometer (31 mile) long, mostly underground, canal bringing fresh water from the source of the Eure River in Uzès to the all-important Roman city of Nîmes.
 The water flowed for five centuries along the aqueduct which had just a 17-meter difference from the source to the city and an average gradient of 24cm per km.

 Three tiers of arches, one on top of the other, span the Gardon River.
 The top arch that carried the water is covered, its walls lined with a special waterproof plaster; the arches below support it.

 What to See at the Pont du Gard